schliepk/UMM_CSCI_4453_Lab_2/README.md

 ## In class mini-lecture

 The theoretical basis behind data storage in RDBMS are sets (in the mathematical sense).
-For those unfamiliar with the idea (or if you just want a refresher), I'll give a mini-lecture at the whiteboard discussing:

 * Mathematical idea of a **set**
 * Some common **set operations**